-Tom provides advice on Stark, Anti-Kickback and all other health care regulatory matters.
-He is counsel to hospitals regarding clinically integrated networks, medical staff bylaws, physician relations, acquisition of medical groups, corporate governance, acquisitions of outpatient and ancillary facilities, strategic alliances and joint ventures, the establishment of provider-based facilities, executive employment agreements, Medicare compliance, contracting, and employment matters.
-Tom also represents several senior living owners and operators in mergers/acquisitions, regulatory, patient rights, and financings.
+Tom provides advice to hospitals, medical groups, long term care facilities and life science companies on corporate transactions, Stark, Anti-Kickback and all other health care law and regulatory matters.
+He is experienced with private equity acquisitions, clinically integrated networks, service line co-management, gain sharing, medical staff bylaws, physician relations, mergers and acquisition of medical groups, corporate governance, acquisitions of outpatient and ancillary facilities, strategic alliances and joint ventures, the establishment of provider-based facilities, executive employment agreements, Medicare compliance, contracting, and employment matters.

 Tom is the former team leader of the firm’s Health Care Innovation team.